Read more about

 Ascending to a height of around 4,252 feet, Braeriach is the third highest mountain in the British Isles.
 The pass of Lairig Ghru separates the Braeriach from Ben Macdui and Cairn Gorm.
 The pass is a wild place with a vast range of beautiful and dramatic corries.
 From March to November, the mountains provide the best climbing, hiking, and mountaineering.
 Climbers can take the Sron Na Lairige track which is easier.
 For the experienced or climbers who love a challenge, the Speyside is the epic challenge.

-Rising to an estimated 4,236 feet and surpassed only the Ben Nevis, Ben Macdui, and Braeriach, Cairn Toul is the fourth highest mountain in Scotland.
+Rising to an estimated 4,236 feet, Cairn Toul is the fourth highest mountain in Scotland.
 To get to the mountain, a long walk through a plateau that is full of corries is required.
 The rough terrain to the Corrour Bothy is extremely tenuous with the rough boulders lying in the Chalamain Gap and the steep ascent to the plateau follows.
 Also, the exposed terrain suffers from foul weather and reduced visibility.
 Part of River Dee sources from the Cairn Toul.

 Scottish Mountain Wildlife